 The SPIRE Project

-The SPIRE Project is the largest healthcare infrastructure project being undertaken in the ACT.
-Together with existing facilities and several other infrastructure projects underway across Canberra, the SPIRE Project will help meet the increasing demand for complex healthcare services required by our growing, and ageing, population.
+The SPIRE Project is the largest healthcare infrastructure project ever undertaken by the ACT Government.
+Together with several other health infrastructure projects underway across Canberra, the SPIRE Project will help meet the increasing demand for complex healthcare services required by the ACT’s growing population.

 The SPIRE Project will deliver a modern, purpose-built and state-of-the-art emergency, surgical and critical healthcare facility on the Canberra Hospital campus.
 The new facility will ensure the healthcare needs of our growing and ageing community and region are met today and for the decades ahead.

-With more than $500 million invested in the Canberra Hospital campus, the SPIRE Project will deliver increased capacity across the hospital’s adult intensive care, paediatric intensive care, surgical and emergency services.
+With an investment of over $500 million, the SPIRE Project will deliver increased capacity across Canberra Hospital’s adult intensive care, paediatric intensive care, surgical, coronary care and emergency services.

-The SPIRE Project will deliver significant benefits to not only patients but also their carers.
-There will be new spaces for patient, carer and staff for respite, learning and meetings as well as improved access between the emergency department, helipad, the 12 ambulance bays and critical care utilities.
+The SPIRE Project will deliver significant benefits to patients and their families and carers.
+There will be new spaces for patients, carers and staff for respite, learning and meetings as well as improved access between the emergency department, helipad, the 12 ambulance bays and critical care facilities.

-In addition to integrated radiology and medical imaging facilities and a 10-bed short-stay Mental Health Unit within the Emergency Department, there will be 148 inpatient beds – including 60 Intensive Care Unit beds and 24 Coronary Care Unit beds.
+In addition to integrated radiology and medical imaging facilities and a 10-bed short-stay Mental Health Unit adjacent to the Emergency Department, there will be 148 inpatient beds – including 60 Intensive Care Unit beds and 24 Coronary Care Unit beds.

 The remaining features and benefits are seen below: